vas0011/cse15l-lab-reports/lab2.md

 **1. Which methods in your code are called?**\
 The main method is called when ChatServer is run.
 The method handlerRequest is also run.\
 **2. What are the relevant arguments to those methods, and the values of any relevant fields of the class?**\
 The main method takes the port number as an arguement and if no arguement is typed in "Missing port number!
 Try any number between 1024 to 49151" is printed.
 Then a new server is started with that specific port.
-Then after this the handleRequest is run and the url path is /add-message as seen in the screen shot and  the values for s and user are Hello_Bob and Varun_Sharma respectiviely.  \
+Then after this the handleRequest is run and the url path is /add-message as seen in the screenshot.
+The values for parameters is ["s=Hello_Bob","user=Varun_Sharma"], and getMessage = ["s","Hello_Bob"] and getUser= ["user","Varun_Sharma"].
+Then messages is updated to Varun_Sharma: Hello_Bob.  \
 **3. How do the values of any relevant fields of the class change from this specific request?
 If no values got changed, explain why.**\
 The value for messages gets changed to Varun_Sharma: Hello_Bob.